cdefgah/bencoder4j/README.md

 </dependency>
 ```

-Below, there is a piece of code that writes a set of arbitrary objects to the `file.ben`, located in my home `Downloads` folder.
+Below, you can see a piece of code that writes a set of arbitrary objects to the `file.ben`, located in my home `Downloads` folder.

-Please note this example assumes you are running the code in Linux environment and note my Linux user name in the provided path.
-As you have another user name in Linux or you are running example in another operating system, please change value for `filePath` variable accordingly.
+Bear in mind that provided examples fit my OS (Ubuntu Linux) and environment (path with my user name).
+Chances are that these parameters slightly differ in your case, so be sure to modify the `filePath` variable accordingly.

 ```java
 package example;